DN-debug/peux-os-sitebuild/src/pages/blog/update-error.md

 > error: failed to prepare transaction (could not satisfy dependencies)
 > :: installing jsoncpp (1.9.5-1) breaks dependency 'libjsoncpp.so=24-64' required by waybar-git

 Also during the update of 'River' package from AUR, you'd get the error saying "river.desktop already exists in the filesystem".

 To resolve these issues, first uninstall waybar-git and remove river.desktop file using :

 > yay -Rddns waybar-git
 > sudo rm -rf /usr/share/wayland-sessions/river.desktop

 Then update your system, that'd include the River package as well:

 > yay -Syu

 Once done, install the waybar-git package using:

 > yay -Sy waybar-git

 This should solve the issue completely, restart if needed.

+Thanks!